sally358/dpfe/README.md

 on the drill stuff: i use my personal crappy drill replayer to play drills which is far too bad to get uploaded, maybe i'll make a normal drill replayer later but the probability that i can be bothered to do that is around 0.0000001%

+added sally features:
+* strategy breakdown by hand types
+* drill exporter (i'll probably make it better one day for more customization)

+ongoing updates:
+* support

 # Desktop Postflop

 > [!IMPORTANT]